leandrosardi/mysaas/README.md

 ruby ./install.rb ssh_hostname=127.0.0.1 ssh_port=22 ssh_username=ubuntu ssh_private_key_file=./plank.pem local=yes laninterface=eth0
 ```

+The command may take many hours to install the seed records on the database.

+Once the command have done, open a new browser, go to [http://127.0.0.1:80/login](http://127.0.0.1:80/login) and access with default user `su` and password `su`.

 Such installation tasks are:
 1. install CockrouchDB 22.1 in your server;
 2. install required Ruby gems;